Living with a colostomy

 This involves gently inserting a small device into your stoma and attaching it to a bag full of water and an irrigation sleeve, which acts in a similar way to a colostomy pouch.

-You slowly move water into your colon so that it washes it out and moves the stools into the irrigation sleeve.
+You slowly move water into your colon, so it washes it out and moves the stools into the irrigation sleeve.
 The equipment can be disposed of once the process is complete.
 A cap is used to cover your stoma in between irrigations.

 Advantages of irrigation include: